marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/the-inside-of-a-gty.rst

   non user gc type T2 you can give T2 the for_user option so that the marking functions for T1 can call non mangled functions to mark T2.

-  .. index:: desc

-  .. index:: tag

-  .. index:: default
+  .. index:: desc, tag, default

 :samp:`desc ("{expression}")` :samp:`tag ("{constant}")` ``default``
   The type machinery needs to be told which field of a ``union`` is